Back to articles

 1. Reproduce the Vulnerability

-Before fixing, ensure you can consistently reproduce the vulnerability in a controlled environment.
-Document the exact steps, capture screenshots and logs, and confirm the expected impact.
-This baseline is crucial for validating your fix.
+Before you touch any code, make sure you can reproduce the bug reliably in a controlled environment.
+Write down the exact request sequence, capture screenshots and logs, and confirm the actual impact.
+That reproduction case is your baseline; without it you can't honestly claim the fix worked.

 2. Implement and Test the Fix